Table of contents

 Common Mistakes When Buying DPO as a Service

-The first mistake is appointing a provider before mapping the role.
+The first mistake is buying the title before mapping the decisions.

 The third mistake is ignoring internal ownership.
-Even with an external DPO, someone inside legal, security, product, HR, and operations must own the actions.
-The DPO can advise and monitor.
-The business must execute.
+Even with an external DPO, legal, security, product, HR, support, procurement, and operations must still execute their parts of the workflow.

-The fourth mistake is waiting for formal SDF notification before preparing.
-If your business model clearly sits in a high-volume or high-sensitivity zone, use the phase-in period to build the function now.
+The fifth mistake is waiting for formal Significant Data Fiduciary notification before building readiness.
+If your business model already points toward high-volume or high-sensitivity processing, use the phase-in period to build the operating model now.

 โ€